 After school clubs

-Extra-curricular clubs are offered at lunchtime and after school for all Years 7 to 13.
-Our wide range of sport and fitness clubs rotate on a termly basis to ensure there is something which appeals to everyone and to develop varying skills and interests.
-Activities include dance, yoga, fencing, judo, netball, squash and the Sports Leaders award, to name but a few.
+Extra-curricular clubs are offered before and after school for all Years 7 to 13.
+Our wide range of sport and activity clubs rotate on a termly basis to ensure there is something which appeals to everyone and to develop varying skills and interests.
+Activities can include band, orchestra and choir practice; science; maths and coding; Spanish film and culture; art; creative writing; yoga; fencing; judo; netball; and the Sports Leaders award, to name but a few.

 Enrichment programme

-Our timetabled enrichment programme sees students explore activities beyond the conventional curriculum in vertical age groupings, providing opportunities and experiences that inspire and develop the individual, as well as enhance university and job applications.
-Creative opportunities include Fine Art, the student newsletter and the school production, while our ‘Plants, People and the Planet’ group put climate action at the heart of school life.
+Our timetabled enrichment programme sees students debate, fundraise, and explore activities beyond the conventional curriculum, providing opportunities and experiences that inspire and develop the individual, as well as enhance university and job applications.
+Creative opportunities include comic writing and drama rehearsals (for school productions), while our ‘Plants, People and the Planet’ group put climate action at the heart of school life.

 The Duke of Edinburgh's Award